Mutation Specific Approaches

-All genes have a start signal and a stop signal so the machinery that translates genes into proteins knows where to begin and where to end.
+All genes have a start signal and a stop signal so the machinery that translates genes into proteins knows where to begin and where to end translation.
 Sometimes a small mutation can introduce a stop signal within the gene (in addition to the one at the end).
 This type of mutation is called a nonsense mutation.
 Normal stop signals generally differ slightly from these mutated stop signals (compare it to a stop signal at a busy intersection (normal stop signal) and one on a highway (mutated stop signal).
 Nevertheless, the cell will follow the aberrant stop signal and will stop the translation of the protein prematurely.
 There are drugs that suppress the usage of nonsense mutations, while they do not affect the normal stop codons.
 The first drug identified to do this in cultured cells and Duchenne mouse models was gentamicin (an antibiotic of the animoglycoside class).

 In addition to its low efficiency, gentamicin is toxic when used for longer periods (it can damage the ears and the kidney).

 Screening a large number of drugs resulted in the identification of a drug that was also able to force cells to ignore mutated stop codons, without the toxic side effects.
 This drug is called PTC124 or ataluren or Translarna™ and is developed by PTC Therapeutics (USA).
 It can be taken orally and resulted in dystrophin restoration in cultured cells and the mdx mouse model.
-Ataluren is currently conditionally approved in Europe for ambulant Duchenne patients with nonsense mutations aged 2 and older.
+Ataluren is currently conditionally approved in Europe and Brazil for ambulant Duchenne patients with nonsense mutations aged 2 and older.

 Ataluren was safe in healthy volunteers.
 A first trial in Duchenne patients were patients were treated with different daily doses of Ataluren for 4 weeks showed that treatment was well tolerated and that dystrophin expression was increased for treated patients.
 Trials to test whether this also results in functional improvement after long term treatment have been performed in multiple centers in the USA and Europe.